sfriederichs/sfriederichs.github.io/_posts/2017-12-27-Github-Repo-Creation.md

 ## Generating an SSH Key ##

 You'lll need an SSH key  to be able to push data to a github repo.
-Here's how to generate one;

 [Here](https://help.github.com/articles/generating-ssh-keys/) is a good resource from Github.
+The steps I followed are:

 1. Start git bash from the start menu
 2. Type: